Nivero-uv/Prueba/handbook/DataPreparation.md

 - **Timepoint** - As there can be multiple imaging procedures per episode, please number all studies in ascending order (1, 2, 3,…).
-  Note : the numbering only concerns imaging procedures, not any other procedure in between.
+  \*Note: the numbering only concerns imaging procedures, not any other procedure in between.

 ### <a id="tab_correspond_studyid"></a>